karkirowle/karkirowle.github.io/_pages/topics/cuda.md

 ## Compilers

-The standard compiler for Linux distros will be gcc, for Windows you typically never want to install only a compiler, rather you want to get the Visual C++ Studio Build tools.
+The standard compiler for Linux distributions will be gcc, for Windows you typically never want to install only a compiler, rather you want to get the Visual C++ Studio Build tools.

 It is important in my experience to get the 2017 version.
+For example, when you build from source, Bazel will use your compiler, and it might throw you errors if you are not using the right versions.

 ## cuDNN and CUDA failing on Linux